uipath-certification/uipath-certification.github.io/_posts/2020-11-11-dump-fundamentals-exam-uipath.md

 <p class="card-text">
-And so that's the key differentiating factor that they want you to know in terms of the difference between an attended versus an unattended robot with UI path studio overview.
+And so that's the key differentiating factor that they want you to know in terms of the difference between an <a href="https://www.rpacertified.com//2020/11/11/attend-robot-use-cases.html">attended versus an unattended robot</a> with UI path studio overview.
 </p>